geirolafsson88/PulseThermography/README.md

 Class Properties

-The ThermalAnalysis class has some properties that store important information about your thermal data and the analysis settings.
+The class has some properties that store important information about your thermal data and the analysis settings.
 Here's what each property means:

 data: This is where you store your thermal data, which should be a three-dimensional array.
-    frameRate: This property holds the frame rate at which the thermal data was captured.
+frameRate: This property holds the frame rate at which the thermal data was captured, integer.
-    flashframe: It represents the frame number where the flash occurred.
+flashframe: It represents the frame number where the flash occurred, integer.
-    famestoaverage: You can set the number of frames to be used for reference frame subtraction.
+famestoaverage: You can set the number of frames to be used for reference frame subtraction, integer.
-    tsrOrder: This property defines the order of the polynomial used for Temperature Signal Reconstruction (TSR).
+tsrOrder: This property defines the order of the polynomial used for Temperature Signal Reconstruction (TSR), integer >4 and <8 .
-    tsrTemperature: After performing TSR processing, this property holds the resulting temperature data. tsrDiff and tsrDiff2: These properties store the first and second derivatives of the TSR temperature data, respectively.
+tsrTemperature: After performing TSR processing, this property holds the resulting temperature data, 3D array. tsrDiff and tsrDiff2: These properties store the first and second derivatives of the TSR temperature data, respectively, 3D array.
-    pptWindowType: Represents the type of window used for Pulse Phase Thermography (PPT) processing.
+pptWindowType: Represents the type of window used for Pulse Phase Thermography (PPT) processing, string.
-    pptN: This property defines the number of points used for padding during PPT processing.
+pptN: This property defines the number of points used for padding during PPT processing, integer.
-    pptIn: You can set the input data used for PCT or Phase-based Pulse Thermography (PPT) processing.
+pptIn: You can set the input data used for Pulse Phase Thermography (PPT) processing, string ('raw' or 'tsr').
 pptTruncation: It determines the number of frames to truncate during PPT processing.
-    pptPhase: After performing PPT processing, this property stores the phase data. pctIn and pctOutput: These properties are used for Principal Component Thermography (PCT) processing.
+pptPhase: After performing PPT processing, this property stores the phase data.
+pctIn:  Set data input you want to use for Principal Component Thermography, string ('raw' or 'tsr')
+pctOutput: Stores output from Principal Component Thermography (PCT) processing.
 usercolormap: You can specify the colormap used for data visualization.